Pandemic brings big business to Colorado animal hospitals

 On top of that, vets believe folks just have an itch to get out during the pandemic.

-To help with the influx, Dr. Vahrenwald has hired additional staff members and added more phone lines.
+To help with the influx, Vahrenwald has hired additional staff members and added more phone lines.